sanketsawant/sanketsawant/README.md

 **🌱 I'm currently working on:**

 * **[Handwritten Chess Notation Scanner](https://github.com/sanketsawant/Handwritten-chess-notation-scanner):** An AI-powered mobile application to digitise handwritten chess scoresheets using OCR and a custom AI agent.
-This project is a key part of my future plans to contribute to the UK's digital technology sector.

 ---